toseefkhan403/toseefkhan403.github.io/README.md

 Welcome to my portfolio project, developed with Flutter.
 The design inspiration for this project comes from Karina Sirqueira.
-The main page features an attractive layout, utilizing a Stack and implicit animations to animate shapes seamlessly.
+The main page features an attractive layout, utilizing a Stack and implicit animations to animate shapes seamlessly.\
+If you're curious about how I built it, check out my detailed Medium blog [here](https://medium.com/@toseefkhan401/flutter-ui-challenge-animating-shapes-and-their-position-in-flutter-6e2507aad046)!

 ## Features